joefreeman8/sei-project-one/readme.md

-# Software Engineer Immersive - Project One #
+# Software Engineering Immersive - Project One #

 A solo project in which we had to create a classic grid style game within 1 week.